-32Appendix Figure A14 shows the results of an analogous exercise for state-specific uniform transfers rather government purchases.
+&lt;sup>35Appendix Figure A14 shows the results of an analogous exercise for state-specific uniform transfers rather government purchases.
 In this case, stimulus reaches household incomes directly rather than spreading across states through the input-output network.
-We estimate that, out of the 70-cent increase in output resulting from a \$1 uniform transfer to households in an average state, only 29 cents-less than half-occurs within that state.
-Intuitively, the spending-to-income network crosses more state lines than does the IO network, since it directs money across states not only through IO network, but also through household purchases of goods from other states.
+We estimate that, out of the 69-cent increase in consumption resulting from a \$1 uniform transfer to households in an average state, 54 cents is consumed by households living within that state.
+The smaller out-of-state share of the consumption increase reflects that a transfer shock's direct incidence onto incomes occurs fully within the shocked state, whereas a purchase shock also reaches out of state workers who produce intermediate inputs.

-33Appendix Figure A15 shows versions of these maps that measure spillovers in absolute, rather than per-capita terms.
+&lt;sup>36Appendix Figure A15 shows versions of these maps that measure spillovers in absolute, rather than per-capita terms.